 - pin is a security token.
 You can set your own pin code, but do not forget to set the same number on the user panel!
 The default is 12345.

 - uniq - this field should be empty for new rigs.
 If you already have an added and configured rig in the user panel and you want to assign the current OS to it, then place the token from the settings tab of this rig in the UniqId field in the user control panel.

 The network.txt file is the settings for your network.
-By default, DHCP is enabled.
-If you need to set a static IP, you can edit this file.
-Wi-Fi is not yet supported, sorry.
+DHCP is enabled by default.
+If you are using a wifi network or static IP, edit the above file.
+See Wi-Fi setup example below.

 - Migrating rigs from another OS - if you want to quickly and almost without stopping mining replace any ubuntu/debian OS (such as HiveOS, MinerStat, EthOS, etc.) on your mining rigs located on the same local network, then this can be done as quickly as possible using our official MinerOs Migration Utility.
 How to do this in the form of step-by-step instructions can be read here.
 If there is a need to mass-install the MinerOs image on remote servers on which you have SSH access with external IP addresses (that are not on your local network), then you can use the remote mode of the MinerOs Migration Utility.
 You can read more about this in this article.

 After recording the image using any of the above methods, go to your MinerOs personal account